 The United Arab Emirates was established as a nation on December 2, 1971.
 When the British announced their intention to withdraw from the region, the late Sheikh Zayed bin Sultan Al Nahyan, the founder and first president of the UAE, successfully negotiated agreements between the emirates that now make up the nation.

 The United Arab Emirates has a federal government with seven regional subdivisions, called emirates.
-The head of the federal government is the president, Sheikh Khalifa bin Zayed Al Nahyan.
+The head of the federal government is the president, Sheikh Mohamed bin Zayed Al Nahyan.
 Abu Dhabi is the name of both the capital city and the largest of the emirates.
 The seven emirates are Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm al-Qaiwain.

 The Emirate of Abu Dhabi makes up approximately 87 percent of the country's total landmass.
 About 70 percent of the land is desert, but Abu Dhabi also has 700 kilometers of coastline and some 200 islands.